 Check in check out and identifies who has what asset and who had it last.

-Increased accuracy ensures you have what you think you have which guides better purchasing and utilization.
+Increase accuracy, ensuring you have what you think you have, which guides better purchasing and utilization decisions.

 Utilize one system so that you have a short learning curve with a solution that meets all your requirements and the ability to customize to meet your individual processes and asset classes.